-Warsaw, since late XVI century the capital of Poland belongs to the top 10 metropolitan areas in Europe.
-Unlike most of historical cities in Europe, Warsaw was almost fully destroyed (around eighty-five percent of the city) during the World War II >>>.
+Warsaw, since the late XVI century the capital of Poland belongs to the top 10 metropolitan areas in Europe.
+Unlike most historic cities in Europe, Warsaw was almost entirely destroyed (around eighty-five percent of the town) during World War II >>>.
 Most of the historical city we can admire today had to be literally reconstructed from scratch.
 The reconstruction was limited only to the oldest city areas.
 Much of the buildings were not reconstructed at all.

 The panorama of the Warsaw Old Town and the New Town.
-Two highest buildings in front are the Warsaw cathedral and the tower of the royal castle.
-Like all buildings in this area they had to be reconstructed from scratch after the WWII struggles.
-The Warsaw cathedral is a relatively simple building so do not plan much time for sightseeing inside.
-The royal castle is however worthwhile, as the last king of Poland was a true art lover >>>.
+The two highest buildings in front are the Warsaw cathedral and the tower of the royal castle.
+Like all buildings in this area, they had to be reconstructed from scratch after the WWII struggles.
+The Warsaw cathedral is a relatively simple building, so do not plan much time for sightseeing inside.
+The royal castle is however worthwhile, as the last king of Poland was a real art lover >>>.

 The royal castle square (not to be confused with the main old town square) viewed from the opposite directions.
 Its central point is the Sigismund column.
 Sigismund III Vasa was the king of the Commonwealth and the Crown of the Kingdom of Poland, who moved the capital city from Cracow (>>>) to Warsaw.

 The main square of the Old Town, located five minutes of walk from the royal castle.
-To get to Barbakan that marks the end of the Old Town you will need another five minutes.
+To get to Barbakan that marks the end of the Old Town, you will need another five minutes.

-In the middle of the square you will find the Warsaw Siren.
+In the middle of the square, you will find the Warsaw Siren.
 She is the city symbol that can be found on the Warsaw coat of arms, as well.